-VOTE BY MAIL Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, c/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717.
+Mark, sign and date your proxy card and return it in the postage-paid enselope we have provided or return it to Vote Processing, c/o Broadnidge, S1 Mercedes Way, Edgewood, NY 11717.

-V11210-P87901 K KEEP THIS POF RTION I FOR YOU R RECOR THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
-DETACH AS ETURN THIS POF NO NOITS лоngodb, Inc. For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
-The Board of Directors recommends you vote FOR ALL of the following director nominees: 0 number(s) of the nominee(s) on the line below. ٦ Election of three Class III directors, each to serve until our Annual Meeting of Stockholders in 2026.
-0 U U ı Nominees: 01) Archana Agrawal 02) Hope Cochran 03) Dwight Merriman The Board of Directors recommends you vote FOR the follow wing proposals : For A Against Abstair 2.
-Approval, on a non-binding advisory basis, of the compen sation of our nam ned executi ive officers.
-0 0 0 3.
-Ratification of the selection of PricewaterhouseCooper January 31, 2024. rs LLP as our ind lependent registered public accounting firm for our fiscal yea ır ending 0 0 0 NOTE: In their discretion, the proxies are authorized to vote of postponement of the meeting. n any other busi ness that i may properly come before the meeting or any adjourn nment or HOUSEHOLDING ELECTION - Please indicate if you consent to receive certain future investor communications in a single package per household.
-Yes No Please sign exactly as your name(s) appear(s) hereo signing as attorney, executor, administrator, or other please give full title as such, Joint owners should epersonally.
+THIS PF ROXYCA ARD IS VA ALID ON Y WHEN SIGNED AND DATED.
+DETACH AND IONGODB, INC. Withhold To withhold authority to vote for any individual The Board of Directors recommends you vote FOR ALL of the following director nominees: 0 Except nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
+170 Election of three Class I directors, each to serve until or Annual Meeting of Stockholders in 2027. , 0 L-7 - 1 Nominees: 01) Roelof Botha 02) Dev Itrycheria 03) Ann Lewnes The Board of Directors recommends you vote FOR the fo ollowing proposals : For Against Abstair Approval, on a non-binding advisory basis, of the compensation of our named executive officers.
+0 0 0 Ratification of the selection of PricewaterhouseCoopers LLP as our independent registered public accounting firm for our fiscal year ending January 31, 2025.
+0 0 0 NOTE: In their discretion, the proxies are authorized to vol postponement of the meeting. te on any other busi ness that i may properly come before the meeting or any adjournment or Yes No Please sign exactly as your name(s) appear(s) hereon.
+When signing as attorney, executor, administrator, or other fluciary, please give full title as such, Joint owners should each sign HOUSEHOLDING ELECTION - Please indicate if you conser to receive certain future investor communications in a single package per household. nt O 0 personally.
 All holders must sign.
-If a corporation or par please sign in full corporate or partnership name by au officer on.
-When fiduciary, each sign rtnership, uthorized to receive certain future investor communications in a single package per household. please sign in full corporate or partnership name by au officer. uthorized C
+If a corporation or partnership, please sign in full corporate or partnership name by authorized offices.
+1 Signature (PLEASE SIGN WITHIN BOX) Date Signature (Joint Owners) Date

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting:

-The Notice and Proxy Statement and Annual Report are available at www.proxyvote.com.
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Notice and Proxy Statement and Annual Report are available at www.proxyvote.com.